-Use of cafeterias is permitted as follows:
+Use of cafeterias or other shared lunch spaces is permitted as follows:

-- Capacity limits for cafeterias should be established to enable two metres distancing between cohorts, and as much distancing as possible within cohorts. - Where this is not possible, school boards are encouraged to work with their local PHUs to develop a plan that reduces the number of students and cohorts eating in proximity to each other as much as possible.
+- Capacity limits should be established to enable consistent distancing of at least two metres between cohorts, and as much distancing as possible within cohorts.

+- For secondary schools: where two

+metres of distancing between cohorts

+is not possible, school boards are

+encouraged to develop a plan that

+reduces the number of students and

+cohorts eating in proximity to each

+other as much as possible.

+- For elementary schools: where two metres of distancing between cohorts is not possible, students are to eat lunch in their classroom with their cohort or outdoors.